Little Insights About My Diet in MS

 I want to emphasize again that I’m not a dietitian or a doctor about telling you My Diet in MS

-I hope my lists are helpful.
+Hopefully my lists will be helpful for you.
 I did some research while compiling them, but nobody knows better than your own doctor what you need to establish in your diet and health.
 Please read this list only as ‘Pirden’s and John’s (my husband) adaptation to their own life.’
 Don’t read this list as ‘Pirden’s recommendations to you’ please 🙂

 Firstly, What I’ve eliminated from my life for preparing My Diet in MS: